kappa243/suu_agh/docs/chapters/07_step-by-step.md

 ## Setting up OCM

 After creating clusters it is time to set up OCM.
+Make sure that you have at least 2 clusters available (of which one will be hub cluster and second will be klusterlet).
+Fetch kubeconfigs of desired clusters.
 The script "initialize_ocm.sh" will initialize hub cluster and join klusterlets that are passed as the script's arguments.
+You can use --help argument to get information on how arguments should be passed to the script.
 Here is the output after a succesful execution.

 <img src="./../_img/ocm_init.png" alt="image" width="800" height="auto">